UPDATED: Nigerian govt announces hike in electricity tariffs

 The NERC Vice Chairman, Musiliu Oseni, disclosed this while speaking at a press conference in Abuja on Wednesday.

-He noted that the increase would not affect bands B, C, D and E while noting that the number of customers previously on band A has been downgraded.
+He noted that the increase would not affect Bands B, C, D and E while noting that the number of customers previously on Band A has been reduced.

-Band A customers are offered an average daily electricity supply of 20 hours.
+Band A customers are offered an average daily electricity supply of 20 hours, although many complain they do not get up to that.

-He said the new rate will be imposed only on consumers who represent 15 per cent of the population but consume 40 per cent of the nation’s electricity.
+The official said the Band A consumers represent 15 per cent of the population but consume 40 per cent of the nation’s electricity.

 “We currently have 800 feeders that are categorised as Band A feeders, but upon reviewing those feeders’ performance, the commission has now reduced it to under 500.
 This means that 17 per cent now qualify as Band A feeders.
 Those are the feeders that are currently meeting the average 20 hours average.